serenalachance/blog/articles/sucker-punched.md

 So a friend from SoCal threw out an idea for Halloween next year, and I wanted to put it up here so that I don't forget about it:

-**Sucker Punch!** Terrible movie with absolutely gorgeous outfits.
+**Sucker Punch!** Terrible movie with absolutely gorgeous costume design.
 I don't think a group of young trannies could ask for a better set of theme costumes to model.
-The ladies from Sucker Punch have everything: corsets, thigh highs, fishnets, school girl outfits, weapons, and big hair.
+The ladies from Sucker Punch have everything: corsets, thigh highs, fishnets, school girl outfits, swords, artillery, and big hair.

 The best part is that if you don't like the fantasy world's costumes, there's a lot of other really sexy ones elsewhere in the movie.